ChrisDuffley/stationPlaylist/readme.md

 ## Configuration dialog

 From studio window, you can press Alt+NVDA+0 to open the add-on configuration dialog.
 Alternatively, go to NVDA's preferences menu and select SPL Studio Settings item.
-Not all settings are available if NVDA is running in secure mode.
+Not all settings are available if NVDA is running in secure mode and while using Remote Studio.

 ## Broadcast profiles dialog